romi/romi-robots-docs/docs/Scanner/explanations/segmentation.md

 S_{ij}=w_0 R_{ij} + w_1 G_{ij} +w_2 B_{ij}
 $$

-where $w$ is the *parameter* vector specified in the configuration file.
-A simple vector, like $w=(0,1,0)$ may be used.
+where $w$ is the *parameters* vector specified in the configuration file.
+A simple vector, like $w=(0,1,0)$ may be used for example.

-Alternatively you can train an SVM to learn those weights and the threshold to be provided in the configuration file.
+Alternatively, you can train an SVM to learn those weights and the threshold to be provided in the configuration file.
 For this, we consider you have a sample image and a ground truth binary mask.
-A ground may be produced using a manual annotation tool like [LabelMe](https://github.com/wkentaro/labelme).
+A ground truth may be produced using a manual annotation tool like [LabelMe](https://github.com/wkentaro/labelme).

-Using for example a list of 1000 randomly selected pixels as $X_{train}$ and their corresponding labels as $Y_{train}$, a linear SVM is trained using
+Using for example a list of N randomly selected pixels as $X_{train}$ (array of size [N,3]) and their corresponding labels as $Y_{train}$ (array of size N), a linear SVM is trained using
 ```python
 from sklearn import svm